-Vulnerability scanning is the process of checking hosts and proactively identifying known vulnerabilities, gaps, loopholes and weaknesses in the systems, websites and web applications using manual scanners or automated scanning software tools.
+Vulnerability scanning is the process of checking hosts and proactively identifying known vulnerabilities, gaps, loopholes, and weaknesses in the systems, websites, and web applications using manual scanners or automated scanning software tools.
 Web Vulnerability Scanning is the first step towards effective vulnerability management and enables to understand the baseline of their security risks.

 Let us understand how to get vulnerability scanning right.

-Web vulnerability scanning must be done every day and after major changes to the website, business policies or business logic for continued and heightened security.
+Web vulnerability scanning must be done every day and after major changes to the website, business policies, or business logic for continued and heightened security.
 Choose a vulnerability scanner that assures zero false positives and allows you to request for false-positive checks to ensure that the bandwidth of developers is not wasted on remediating something that is not (or not yet) a threat.

 Websites/ web applications are changing at an accelerated pace to keep with the accelerated pace of external changes in the market conditions, economy, customer expectations, etc. to develop competitive and strategic advantages.
 As a result, web applications have several moving parts and run on third-party platforms or use third-party resources which increases the risk exposure.
 To add to this, cyber-attackers are working with the same or greater agility to leverage tech advancements to find new and innovative ways to identify and exploit weaknesses.

 In such a context, manual vulnerability scanning does provide the agility and accuracy required to keep pace with the changes and weakens the overall security posture of the business.
-Manual scanning is a time-consuming and drudge-intensive process consisting of monotonous and repetitive tasks which fuel inaccuracies, inefficiencies, and irregularities.
-What often happens with manual vulnerability scanning is that businesses do not update the scanners for latest vulnerabilities which makes even regular scanning becomes ineffective.
+Manual scanning is a time-consuming and drudge-intensive process consisting of monotonous and repetitive tasks that fuel inaccuracies, inefficiencies, and irregularities.
+What often happens with manual vulnerability scanning is that businesses do not update the scanners for the latest vulnerabilities which makes even regular scanning becomes ineffective.